-- 1. Storage areas in parking lots shall be restricted to remote locations which cause the least inconvenience to users.
-Multistage storage may be considered in parking lot areas. - 2.
-The parking lot shall be graded such that pedestrians may travel to and from their vehicles without having to walk through water more than 2 inches in depth. - 3.
-The maximum depth of water shall be 6 inches. - 4.
-Emergency overland flow routes shall be established for flood events which fill the storage volume.
+- (a) Storage areas in parking lots shall be restricted to remote locations which cause the least inconvenience to users.
+Multistage storage may be considered in parking lot areas. - (b) The parking lot shall be graded such that pedestrians may travel to and from their vehicles without having to walk through water more than 2 inches in depth. (a) The maximum depth of water shall be 6 inches - (c) The maximum depth of water shall be 6 inches. - (d) Emergency overland flow routes shall be established for flood events which fill the storage volume.